jplusplus/pltv-jeudinfluences/doc/api.md

 	}
 }
 ```

 (both of `reached_scene` and `context` are optional).
 If token isn't given, it creates one and returns it.
-You should use it after to save again the career.
+You should save it in order to update later the career.

 ### PUT